 Despite only appearing in one season, her death still haunts the town and especially Nancy, who spends most of Season 2 trying to get justice for her best friend.
 Barb has even made a cameo appearance in the first volume of Season 4, so it seems like her story isn’t done just yet.

-Murray can be both a grating presences and an incredibly entertaining character.
-He joins the cast in Season 2 as a former investigative journalist, who gets hired to investigate Barb’s disappearance.
+Murray can be both a grating presence and an incredibly entertaining character.
+He joins the Stranger Things cast in Season 2 as a former investigative journalist, who gets hired to investigate Barb’s disappearance.

-Murray clashes with Nancy, who knows the real truth about Barb, but the two end up working together to take down the organisation responsible for many of the supernatural problems which have affected Hawkins.
-Since Season 3, Murray has teamed up with Joyce and Hopper in order to deal with any Russian threats that the town and its characters have faced, and these team ups are always fun to watch.
+Murray clashes with Nancy, who knows the real truth about Barb, but the two end up working together to take down the organization responsible for many of the supernatural problems which have affected Hawkins.
+Since Season 3, Murray has teamed up with Joyce and Hopper in order to deal with any Russian threats that the town and its characters have faced, and these team-ups are always fun to watch.

 Sam Owens is a somewhat morally grey character, and it’s often hard to understand which side he’s on.
 He first appears in Season 2 as Will’s Doctor, when Will is still being possessed by the Mind Flayer.
 But it becomes apparent that he knows a lot more about what is going on, and he knows a lot about Eleven.

-Argyle first joins the cast in Season 4, but he has miraculously survived to make it to Season 5.
+Argyle is a character who first joins the Stranger Things cast in Season 4, but he has miraculously survived to make it to Season 5.
 He is Jonathan’s California friend, and he perfectly fits the California stereotype.
 He is a very chill and philosophical stoner who works at a pizza diner, where he encourages his customers to try pineapple pizza.

-Despite him barley knowing anything about Eleven’s powers and the Upside Down, he is immediate on board when he friends need him, and it looks like he will be a helpful ally in the upcoming final season.
+Despite him barely knowing anything about Eleven’s powers and the Upside Down, he is immediately on board when his friends need him, and it looks like he will be a helpful ally in the upcoming final season.